tienfeek/chute-tutorials/Android/Multi-Image Picker Tutorial/README.md

 }
 </code></pre>

-LocalImagePickerTutorialApp can also be neglected by registering MultiImagePickerApp into the manifest instead of LocalImagePickerTutoiralApp if the developer doesn't have the need for extending the Application class.
+MultiImagePickerTutorialApp can also be neglected by registering MultiImagePickerApp into the manifest instead of MultiImagePickerTutoiralApp if the developer doesn't have the need for extending the Application class.

 ##LocalImagePickerTutorialActivity.java
 This class is an Activity class that contains a "Select Photos" button.
 When the button is clicked, ChoosePhotosActivityIntentWrapper starts MultiImagePickerActivity.
 ChoosePhotosActivityIntentWrapper is a wrapper class that wraps the parameters needed for the intent.